The 9 Most Important Trout Rigs (With Pictures)

-UPDATED 17 MAY 2023
+UPDATED 03 NOVEMBER 2023

 by Robert Ceran

-Using the right rig is essential for catching trout successfully, and knowing which rig to use for what conditions can make the difference between catching your limit or getting skunked.
+Using the right fishing rig is essential for catching trout successfully, and knowing which rig to use for what conditions can make the difference between catching your limit or getting skunked.

-How do you rig for trout?
+How to rig for trout

 - Rigs that present your bait suspended underneath a bobber or float